-To be perfectly honest, I’m a sucker for mechanical match needle SLRs.
+I’m a sucker for mechanical match needle SLRs.
 They’re simple, elegant and great to learn on and even now still a joy to shoot.
-The FT3 is just that, an easy to use, fun camera that can if needed double as a self-defense weapon.
+The FT3 is just that, an easy to use, fun camera that can if needed double as a self-defence weapon.
 The sad part is that the FT3 only was made for a few months before being superseded by the Nikon FM.
-A unique creature among the more consumer oriented Nikkormat lines the FT3 can use AI and AI-S lenses even if they don’t have the coupling claw.
+A unique creature among the more-consumer-oriented Nikkormat lines the FT3 can use AI and AI-S lenses even if they don’t have the coupling claw.
 Sadly you won’t be able to use the Non-AI glass that many Nikkormat shooters love.

 Model: Nikkormat FT3

 Lens: Interchangeable, Nikon F-Mount